Business insights and impact on the UK economy: 5 March 2026

 1. Main points

-• In early June 2024, 22% of businesses with 10 or more employees reported that they were experiencing worker shortages, broadly stable with early May 2024.
+• In February 2026, 17% of businesses with 10 or more employees reported they had been affected by worker shortages; this proportion has been broadly stable since November 2024.

 !